AdaRoseCannon/pwa-talks/hack.md

 * If push notifications are supported they can recieve push notifications when their podcasts update (52.59% of users)
 * If the audio element is supported they can play inline (96.85% of users)
 * If they have flexbox support they get a nicer layout (93.21% of users)
+* If the history api is supported I do single page web app behaviour (92.16% of users)

 It is okay for a user on iOS Safari because although there is no service worker so no offline or push notifications they still get a great experience regardless.